CICE-Consortium/Icepack/doc/source/user_guide/ug_testing.rst

 Specify multiple envs.
 ::

-  ./icepack.create.case --suite base_suite --mach conrad --env cray,pgi,intel,gnu --testid v01a
+  ./icepack.setup --suite base_suite --mach conrad --env cray,pgi,intel,gnu --testid v01a
   cd base_suite.v01a
   #wait for runs to complete
   ./results.csh

-Each env can be run as a separate invokation of `icepack.create.case` but if that approach is taken, it is recommended that different testids be used.
+Each env can be run as a separate invokation of `icepack.setup` but if that approach is taken, it is recommended that different testids be used.